Iowa solar rebates and incentives: 2025 guide

 Written by: Alix Langone

 Iowa’s solar incentives are small in number but mighty in their impact.
 Between the federal tax credit and Iowa’s consumer-friendly solar buyback policy, you can save thousands on the cost of solar panels, and earn a speedy return on investment.
+However, the federal solar tax credit will no longer be available for systems installed after December 31, 2025, so you have to go solar this year to claim it.

 See how much solar costs in Iowa.